 - June: DPI sends letter to LEAs notifying them of upcoming Indicator 8 Family Engagement Survey activities.

-- January - February: DPI uses LEA October 1 Child Count Roster to create list of usernames and passwords so ALL parents in LEA are able to take the survey.
-DPI emails Director of Special Education / Pupil Services that the Survey Manager application (located in SPED Web Portal) has been opened for the year.
+- January - February: DPI uses Feb 15 Roster to create list of usernames and passwords so ALL parents in LEA are able to take the survey.
+DPI emails Director of Special Education / Pupil Services that the Survey Manager application (located in the SPED Web Portal, which is accessed by logging into Secure Home) has been opened for the year.

 - February 15: Survey window opens.
 State results are reported to the Office of Special Education Programs (OSEP) in February for the previous year’s survey results.

 - February through June: DPI available for technical assistance as needed for parent survey.

 - September:LEA receives Indicator 8 question by question reports through the Special Education District Profile or the District’s Special Education Web Portal, which is accessed by logging into Secure Home.
 LEAs may use question by question district reports as part of family engagement planning.